Chinese New Year Business Customs for Non-Chinese

 4. Business Shutdowns and Reopenings

 Many Chinese companies formally shutdown and reopen for the New Year.
-Bosses who take this business custom seriously can get very elaborated, with altar worships and grand dinners during shutdown.
-On reopening, they could be festive celebrations like lion dances too.
+Business owners who take this business custom seriously can get very elaborated, with altar worships and grand dinners on shutdown day.
+During reopening, they could be festive celebrations like lion dances too.

 Shutdowns always last for a few days.
 (Chinese New Year actually stretches for fifteen days, even though only the first few days are public holidays in Chinese cities) Typically, companies shut down one or two days before the arrival of the New Year.
-Which day they choose to reopen depends on the stars for that year.
+Which day they choose to reopen then depends on the lucky stars for that year.

 5. Preparing for Chinese New Year’s Eve

 The eve, or the 30th night, is when the Chinese have reunion dinners with family members.
 This is the Asian equivalent of Thanksgiving or Christmas dinner.
-In China, where family members could be working all over the massive country, this brings about a notorious transportation crush annually.
+In China, where family members could be working all over the massive country, this brings about a notorious annual transportation crush .

 For non-Chinese, reunion dinner means two things:

 - You could invite your Chinese buddies to party on the eve.
 Just don’t expect them to turn up early, if at all.
 Actually, most would consider such an invitation a nuisance.

 - Do not schedule any work for the night of the eve.
 No tele-conferencing or the likes of, etc. If possible, avoid the whole day entirely

 For non-Chinese people working in Chinese cities, Chinese New Year's Eve also means several other things:

-- Some popular shrines and temples would be choked with people nearer to midnight.
+- Popular shrines and temples would be full of worshippers nearer to midnight.
 Unless you are interested in the spectacle, avoid these areas.

 - Non-Chinese restaurants that are operating might also be offering very pricey, pre-holiday menus.

 Appendix: Suitable Chinese New Year Business Gifts

-This varies from city to city.
-In general, the following are "safe" and appreciated, for individuals or businesses.
+This varies between countries, but in general, the following are "safe" for individuals or businesses.

 - Baskets of mandarins.